Bob Mills (comedian): Radio career

 Bob Mills presented his own weekday programme in the 1990s on Greater London Radio from 10 pm to 1 am.
 This was during the period when other comedians also had their own programmes on GLR such as Mark Lamarr and Phill Jupitus.

 He is a regular pundit on BBC Radio 5 Live's Fighting Talk, and was the holder of the Copa de Croix Saint Simon, awarded to the annual FT Champion of Champions, having defeated Martin Kelner in the 2010 Final.
 This, he recently revealed, is his "most prestigious achievement in a life of anonymity."
 He lost the 2011 final to Tom Watt.

 On 7 October 2011 Mills made his debut on BBC Radio 4's The News Quiz.
 He has subsequently returned for further appearances.

 He appeared on Talksport co-presenting with Jim White between 10 am and 1 pm.
 Mills also hosted a weekly three-hour radio programme called "Tragedy Plus Time" on TalkRadio each Sunday, in which comedy and light entertainment were among the subjects discussed.

 Personal life

 Mills is a supporter of Leyton Orient and is frequently mentioned in his radio broadcasts, he has also written a regular column in the Leyton Orient matchday programme.
-His uncle Eric Lee played in The Football League for Chester City.
+His uncle Eric Lee played in The Football League for Chester.